How to Get to Your Module List

 There are two simple ways to search the module list:

 - Alphabetically: The module list is organized alphabetically by module title.
 It displays 100 modules on a page at a time.
 You can scroll through the module list and use the arrow buttons to navigate between pages.
 You can also click any of the column headers (title, type, approved, or enrolled) to sort the module list by that value.
 For example, clicking Enrolled will sort the module list by number of enrolled Learners, first least-to-most, then most-to-least, if you click Enrolled again.

 - The Search Box: The best way to perform simple searches in the module list is to use the search box:

 Here you can input your desired search terms.
-The search function will look for matches in the title and the module code of all modules in your site.
+The search function will look for matches in the title, course description, and the module code of all modules in your site.
 The search function will locate any titles or module codes that contain your search term.
 For example, if you are looking for modules on Fire Safety, it is advisable to search for the word fire.
 The search function will show any modules that contain the word fire in the title: